The Rijksmuseum Bulletin is the English language academic journal of the Rijksmuseum, published quarterly.

 The Rijksmuseum Bulletin is a quarterly, peer-reviewed journal presenting scholarly articles that contribute to historical and art-historical research into the Rijksmuseum collections to an international audience of curators, scholars, students, art professionals and enthusiasts.

 Scientific research into objects and works of art by museum experts is often published in The Rijksmuseum Bulletin.
-However, authors from outside the museum are most welcome to contribute.
+However, authors from outside the museum are very welcome to contribute.

 The Rijksmuseum Bulletin is published by the Rijksmuseum Publications Department.

-Editorial Board: Rachel Esner, Jos Gommans, Cornelia Homburg, Danielle Kisluk-Grosheide, Volker Manuth, Nadine Orenstein, Maarten Prak, William W. Robinson, Niek van Sas, Arthur K. Wheelock
+Editorial Board: Rachel Esner, Jos Gommans, Cornelia Homburg, Danielle Kisluk-Grosheide, Volker Manuth, Nadine Orenstein, Maarten Prak, William W. Robinson, Niek van Sas and Arthur K. Wheelock

-Editors: Jan van Campen, Jan de Hond, Jenny Reynaerts, Marijn Schapelhouman
+Editors: Jan van Campen, Jan de Hond, Jenny Reynaerts and Marijn Schapelhouman

 The Rijksmuseum Bulletin in scientific databases

-The Rijksmuseum Bulletin is available in JSTOR (Arts & Sciences VIII Collection) from vol. 1953.
-It is indexed in Web of Science (Social Sciences / Arts and Humanities Citation Index) from vol. 2014, and in Scopus (Social Sciences / Arts and Humanities Index) from vol. 2011.
+The Rijksmuseum Bulletin is available in JSTOR (Arts & Sciences VIII Collection) from vol. 1 (1953), in Web of Science (Social Sciences / Arts and Humanities Citation Index) from vol. 59 (2011) and in Scopus (Social Sciences / Arts and Humanities Index) from vol. 57 (2009).
 For more information, please visit www.jstor.org, www.webofscience.com and www.elsevier.com

 Rijksmuseum Publications Department